mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

 The Fiat-Shamir transformation combines the following ingredients to construct a non-interactive protocol:

-- An initialization vector (IV) uniquely identifying the protocol;
+- an initialization vector (IV) uniquely identifying the protocol;
-- A interactive protocol;
+- a interactive protocol;
-- A duplex sponge; and
+- a duplex sponge; and
-- A codec compatible with the interactive protocol and the duplex sponge.
+- a codec compatible with the interactive protocol and the duplex sponge.

 # The Duplex Sponge Interface